 Sell When The Prices Reaches the Intrinsic Value

-This strategy has its advantages: it's a consistent rule, easy to understand, and it gives you a countercyclical view of stock performance.
+The advantages are clear: it's a consistent rule, easy to understand, and it gives you a countercyclical view of stock performance.
 Buy low, sell high.

 Hold a Great Company Forever